Licentiate in Sacred Theology (S.T.L.)

 Students use the S.T.L. to continue work in Catholic theological studies, prepare for doctoral work, teach or build competence for working within the Church.
 Officially, it "is the academic degree which enables one to teach in a major seminary or equivalent school."
 The S.T.L. can open many doors for service in the Church, in a number of official capacities within dioceses, religious communities and institutions of higher learning.

 FOCUS OF THE S.T.L.:

 The S.T.L. is a thesis-driven degree.
 All work culminates in a thesis of approximately 100 pages.
-Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, Church History and Pastoral Studies.
+Upon entering the program, S.T.L. students focus on a specialized topic area in a particular branch of theology, such as Biblical Studies, Systematic and Historical Theology, Moral Theology, or Church History.
 Students usually enter the program focused on one of these branches and then narrow down their area of interest within that branch to concentrate more deeply on a specific area.
 Course work is focused on supporting the student’s thesis.

 - Two years of full-time study (limit of four years of part-time study to finish the degree)